 The consequences of an unpaid invoice may seem obvious.
 And yet, the ripple effects could spread further than you anticipate.
-Here are just a few negative repercussions of clients refusing to pay:
+Here are just a few negative repercussions of clients not paying invoices:

 A common reason given for unpaid invoices is that the product or service failed to meet expectations.
 Whether this opinion is justified or not is less important than the customer service methods your company employs to address the complaint.

-A natural reaction might be to hit back with impatience and simply insist on immediate payment.
+A natural reaction to a customer refusing to pay for work done might be to hit back with impatience and simply insist on immediate payment.
 However, flexibility and empathetic de-escalation are crucial in avoiding formal litigation as well as reducing customer churn.
 A polite and patient approach to managing customer dissatisfaction will contain disaster in terms of possible reputation damage, far outweighing any immediate financial loss.